Welcome to Language Arts

 Paul Duke STEM Language Arts Department Vision

-The language arts department at Paul Duke STEM High School will be the literacy cornerstone, serving as the catalyst that inspires the leaders, innovators, and trailblazers of tomorrow who exemplify empathy, excellence, and enlightenment.
+The Language Arts department at Paul Duke STEM High School will be the literacy cornerstone that serves as a catalyst that inspires tomorrow's leaders, innovators, and trailblazers to exemplify empathy, excellence, and enlightenment.

 Paul Duke STEM Language Arts Department Mission